 Danko Meredith, Trial Lawyers have represented thousands of California wildfires victims, winning substantial recoveries for our clients.
 We’ve represented victims of the San Bruno natural gas explosion, the Butte wildfire, the North Bay Fires, the Camp Fire, and the Thomas Fire.
 Our fire lawyers understand exactly how to navigate the utility fire case and how to deal with insurance companies.

 California is, unfortunately, no stranger to utility-related fires.
 If you or a loved one has suffered injuries in a fire that you suspect may be the result of utility company negligence, contact us to speak to a California wildfire lawyer.
-Call (650) 453-3600 today to request a free personal injury claim consultation near you.
+Call (650) 453-3600 today to request a free consultation with a Bay Area Personal Injury Lawyer near you.